 The classic machines on show over the weekend aren’t just shiny and meticulously maintained, they’ve been built for purpose and will be put to the test on the dirt roads and steep climbs on course with three tried and tested options.
 The Piccolo Fondo features 33 kilometres of terrain to stretch the legs on the Saturday morning before Sunday’s main event, The Gran Fondo.
 This is the original, a 135km route with approximately 2,000 metres of climbing followed by some testing descents.
 Take care as there are no disc brakes here!
 Accompanying this is Cyclist’s favourite from 2017 the 82km Medio Fondo, with 1,000 metres of ascent and plenty of gravel.

 More than a Fondo

-If your still worried whether about the dust on your prized Peugeot, grab an entry to the vintage show and swap meet.
-Following Saturday’s ride will be a vintage bike fair, and meet and greet drinks with a few vintages being poured.
+If you’re still worried whether the dust on your prized Peugeot will drop its value, grab an entry to the Show and Swap Meet.
+Saturday’s ride will be followed by a vintage bike fair, swap meet and undoubtedly washed down with a few vintages drops.
 The same goes after Sunday’s ride for sharing of tall tales and cold ales.

 What: Noosa Strade Bianche

 When: Saturday 11 & Sunday 12 August 2018